Posts: 6,012 - May 2011

 Such are the hideouts of the Blacksmiths of Chaos.

-News on CDO: Artisan's Contest XXIII - Voting Deadline 14th of December ...
+News on CDO: 2017 Community Award Voting - Deadline 31st of March ...
 Admiralty Miniatures Blogshop

 And thus there was Chaos.
 And Squats.
 Hobby Group Auxillia Work.
 On Dark Tides.
 Miscellaneous Commercial Sculpts.
 Flayman Tutorial.